“Social Egg Freezing: Why is it trending?”

 Trophectoderm biopsy for aneuploidy screening using different platforms and conflicting test results, N. Esfandiari, Y. Bentov, A.M.
 Sultanm D. Dela Cruz, A. Gokturk and R.F.
 Casper.
 University of Toronto, TCART, OB-GYN, Toronto, Canada

 This was an abstract that was presented in October 2013 at the ASRM (American Society fro Reproductive Medicine) and in September 2014 at CFAS (Canadian Fertility and Andrology Society) by our very own clinical team.
 The abstract has never been published as a full manuscript, but can be found through the Fertility and Sterility scientific journal.

 This small pilot project carried out at TCART ( now TRIO) comparing the accuracy of different PGS testing methods of cells derived from blastocysts (trophoectoderm biopsy).
 Essentially donated blastocysts were biopsied into 4 samples and sent to two centers that routinely perform PGS.
 One center uses the CGH technique and the other center uses the SNP microarray techniques.
 We were surprised to find that 3 of the 10 embryos that were reported as “abnormal” (aneuploid) at one center, were reported as “normal” (euploid) by the other center.
 Even within each center, only between 30-60% of the time (depending on the center) did the 1st and 2nd sample results match (keep in mind these were biopsies from the same embryo).

 This abstract suggests that more studies are needed to compare the validity of each of the commercially available PGS tests.
-PGS technology is continuing to evolve, and in fact next generation sequencing is now available at TRIO.
+PGS technology is continuing to evolve: it is now called PGT-A, and next generation sequencing is now available at TRIO.